 PII/PHI Data Element Internal Use External Use

 Name Used to identify the Veterans Not used

 or Dependents, VA

 Employees, and/or Members of

 the Public/Individuals that are

-participating in a health
+participating in an individual

-monitoring and behavior

-change support program in

-PETALS.
+project in the PETALS parent

+application and PETALS CS.

 Date of Birth Used to identify age, to Not used

-confirm participant identity,
+confirm participant identity, to

-and as part of data evaluated
+tailor content, and as part of

-for the program.
+data evaluated for the project.

 Personal Mailing Address Used for communication, to Not used

 tailor content, and as part of

-data evaluated for the program.
+data evaluated for the project.

 Personal Phone Number(s) Used for communication and Not used

 to confirm participant identity.

 Personal Email Address Used for communication and Not used

 to confirm participant identity.

 Emergency Contact Used in cases of emergent Not used

-Information (Name, Phone situations and if the participant
+Information (Name, Phone situations, if the participant is

-Number, etc. of a different is in a program that involves
+Number, etc. of a different in a project that involves

-individual) enrolling with a partner.
+individual) enrolling with a partner, to

+tailor content, and as part of

+data evaluated for the project.

-Financial Information Used as part of data evaluated Not used
+Financial Information Used to tailor content and as Not used

-for the program.
+part of data evaluated for the

+project.

-Medications Used as part of data evaluated Not used
+Medications Used to tailor content and as Not used

-16 11 17 for the program.
+part of data evaluated for the

+project.

-Medical Records Used as part of data evaluated Not used
+Medical Records Used to tailor content and as Not used

-for the program.
+part of data evaluated for the

+project.

-Race/Ethnicity Used as part of data evaluated Not used
+Race/Ethnicity Used to tailor content and as Not used

-for the program.

-Medical Record Number Used as part of data evaluated Not used
+part of data evaluated for the

-for the program.
+project.

+Version date: October 1, 2022

 Gender Used to tailor content and as Not used

+Gender Not used

 part of data evaluated for the

-program.
-Version date: October 1, 2022

-Military History/Service Used as part of data evaluated Not used Connection for the program.
-Other Data Elements: dates of Used as part of data evaluated Not used care and interactions for the program.
-Other Data Elements: location Used for communication, to Not used or physical address tailor content, and as part of data evaluated for the program.
-Other Data Elements: other Used to identify the Not used unique identifying number, participant. characteristic, or code such as study/project ID numbers Other Data Elements: Used as part of data evaluated Not used biometric information (e.g., for the program. voice)
+2511 project.

+Military History/Service Used to tailor content and as Not used

+Connection part of data evaluated for the

+project.

+Next of Kin Used if the participant is in a Not used

+program that involves

+enrolling with a partner, to

+tailor content, and as part of

+data evaluated for the project.

+Other Data Elements: dates of Used to tailor content and as Not used

+care and interactions part of data evaluated for the

+project.

+Other Data Elements: location Used for communication, to Not used

+or physical address tailor content, and as part of

+data evaluated for the project.

+Other Data Elements: other Used to identify the Not used

+unique identifying number, participant, to tailor content,

+characteristic, or code such as and as part of data evaluated

+study/project ID numbers for the project.

+Other Data Elements: Used to tailor content and as Not used

+biometric information (e.g., part of data evaluated for the

+voice) project.

+Other Data Elements: other Used to tailor content and as Not used

+data elements that have been part of data evaluated for the 1100 dised

+approved by an individual project.

+, · projecti

+1 0